leebiz473/Obsidian/README.md

 # Obsidian
-The black box of code.
+EnvironmentX; the black box of code.